Montana-Media-Arts/webDesignFall2024/_docs/topic-01/05-github-site/page-01.md

 <div class="divider-heading"></div>

 One great thing about working with text files is that their simplicity makes it easy to track changes between various versions of that file.
-Since the files contain only <a href="http://www.asciitable.com" target="_blank">ASCII</a> characters, it is easy to create programs that can look for character or word level changes to a document.
+Since the files contain only <a href="http://www.asciitable.com" target="_blank">ASCII</a> characters, it is easy to create programs that can look for character or word-level changes to a document.

 <blockquote>
   <p><i>You can think of a <b>version control system</b> (VCS) as a way to remember all the changes you made.”
 It lets you save a snapshot of your complete project at any time you want.
 When you later take a look at an older snapshot (let's start calling it “version”), your VCS shows you exactly how it differed from the previous one.</i></p>